daveayan/gherkinsalad/README.md

 # GherkinSalad

-This is a framework that helps in creation and maintainence of automation test suites.
 The objectives of this framework are:

 - To make it easy to create page objects and use them
-- To promote creation of reusable complex component objects
+- To promote creation of complex reusable component objects

 GherkinSalad uses Java, Maven, WebDriver